History of underwater diving: Self-contained air supply equipment

 A drawback to the equipment pioneered by Deane and Siebe was the requirement for a constant supply of air pumped from the surface.
 This restricted the movements and range of the diver and was also potentially hazardous as the supply could get cut off for a number of reasons.
 Early attempts at creating systems that would allow divers to carry a portable breathing gas source did not succeed, as the compression and storage technology was not advanced enough to allow compressed air to be stored in containers at sufficiently high pressures.
 By the end of the nineteenth century, two basic templates for scuba, (self-contained underwater breathing apparatus), had emerged: open-circuit scuba where the diver's exhaust is vented directly into the water, and closed-circuit scuba where the diver's unused oxygen is filtered from the carbon dioxide and recirculated.

 A scuba set is characterized by full independence from the surface during use, by providing breathing gas carried by the diver.
 Early attempts to reach this autonomy from the surface were made in the 18th century by the Englishman John Lethbridge, who invented and successfully built his own underwater diving machine in 1715.
 The air inside the suit allowed a short period of diving before it had to be surfaced for replenishment.

+Standard diving dress rebreathers

+In 1912 the German firm Drägerwerk of Lübeck introduced a version of standard diving dress using a gas supply from an oxygen rebreather and no surface supply.
+The system used a copper diving helmet and standard heavy diving suit with a back-mounted set of cylinders and scrubber.
+The breathing gas was circulated by using an injector system in the loop powered by the added gas.
+This was developed further with the Modell 1915 "Bubikopf" helmet and the DM20 oxygen rebreather system for depths up to 20 m, and the DM40 mixed gas rebreather which used an oxygen cylinder and an air cylinder for the gas supply, producing a nitrox mixture, for depths up to 40 m.

+These systems were semi-closed and did not monitor partial pressures of oxygen.
+They used an injector system to recirculate the breathing gas and did not increase work of breathing.